Sarah269/supreme-fiesta/NC Schools/README.md

 ## Findings
 - 25% of North Carolina students did not meet standards
-- Region 6 students made the most progress
+- Region 6 students made the most progress.
+- Region 8 has the highest average achievment score.
 - 35% of Region 6 students had achievement scores >= 70, while Region 4 has the lowest percentage at 11%.